jkillingsworth/jkillingsworth.com/_posts/2018-07-24-linear-and-log-scale-distributions.md

 {% chart fig-10-exhaustive-fraction-add-lin.svg %}

 In the fixed fraction case, the gambler's bankroll can never fall below zero.
 This is why the chart doesn't show the existence of any possible outcomes below zero.
 Notice that there is a cluster of outcomes between zero and the $100 breakeven amount, while outcomes above $100 are fewer and more spaced out.
-The set of possible outcomes are not evenly spaced.
+The set of possible outcomes is not evenly distributed.
 It might be more appropriate to plot this chart on a logarithmic scale:

 {% chart fig-11-exhaustive-fraction-add-log.svg %}